Python and APIs: Interacting with Web Services

 Python is a versatile programming language that can be used to interact with web services through APIs (Application Programming Interfaces).
 APIs allow different software applications to communicate and interact with each other, enabling the exchange of data and functionality.

 In this tutorial, we will explore how to use Python to interact with web services using APIs.
-Specifically, we will focus on the idea of RESTful APIs, which are widely used in web development.
+Specifically, we will focus on the concept of RESTful APIs, which are widely used in web development.
 REST stands for Representational State Transfer and is an architectural style for designing networked applications.

 Prerequisites